byui-physics/main/pages/Faculty/NelsonL/materialsResearch/gettingStarted.md

 ## Get a supercomputing account

-First, request a supercomputing account at
+Request a supercomputing account at
-[the office of research computing][ml].
-If you don't have byu credentials, you'll be asked to register for them.
+[BYU's office of research computing][ml].
+If you don't have BYU credentials, you'll be asked to register for them.
 During the application process, you'll be asked some questions about your research and how you will use their resources.
 When asked about your